Measuring the Hall effect in hysteretic materials: A Detailed View of the Problem

-A conundrum arises because in an electrical transport measurement the following aspects are true: only $H_z$ is controlled, $M_z$ can be path dependent, and is it not directly measured, while Onsager-Casimir reciprocity only holds for $B_z = \mu_0(H_z+M_z)$.
+A conundrum arises because in an electrical transport measurement the following aspects are true: only $H_z$ is controlled, $M_z$ can be path dependent, and is it not directly measured, while Onsager--Casimir reciprocity only holds for $B_z = \mu_0(H_z+M_z)$.
 In materials without magnetic hysteresis, the conundrum is easily avoided, since $M_z$, and consequently $B_z$, are antisymmetric with respect to $H~=~0$.
-Thus, the Onsager-Casimir relations also hold for $H_z$ and
+Thus, the Onsager--Casimir relations also hold for $H_z$ and

-However, in materials with magnetic hysteresis-including ferromagnets, antiferromagnets with complicated domains, metamagnets, glassy magnets and \gls{EB} systems (hysteresis loops not centered around $H = 0$) - $M(H)$ and $R_{ij}(H)$ may be path dependent and multi-valued.
-In cases of magnetic hysteresis, the Onsager-Casimir reciprocity relations can still hold in principle, but only between fully \gls{TRS}.
-Experimentally, this means that to use the Onsager-Casimir relations, one must prepare the sample with time-reversed $B_z$, which may not correspond to equal and opposite $H_z$ for a continuous sweep.
-Failing to account for this distinction can lead to systematic, reproducible artifacts that mimic \gls{THE} or \gls{AHE} signals.
+However, in materials with magnetic hysteresis-including ferromagnets, antiferromagnets with complicated domains, metamagnets, glassy magnets and \gls{EB} systems (hysteresis loops shifted away from $H = 0$) - $M(H)$ and $R_{ij}(H)$ may be path dependent and multi-valued.
+In cases of magnetic hysteresis, the Onsager--Casimir reciprocity relations can still hold in principle, but only between fully \gls{TRS}.
+Experimentally, this means that to use the Onsager--Casimir relations, one must prepare the sample with time-reversed $B_z$, which may not correspond to equal and opposite $H_z$ for a continuous sweep.
+This mismatch between the magnetic induction field and applied magnetic field is the origin of the artifacts discussed in this Perspective.